 People mistake retinal migraine for migraine visual aura, which arises from the brain.
 “People will sometimes say ‘eye migraine’ and what they really mean is visual aura and migraine, or migraine pain in one eye” says Dr. Friedman.
 Or they may call it ‘ocular migraine’ (of or connected to the eye) because the problem seems to be with the eyes.
 “In fact, there’s no such diagnosis as ocular migraine,” she says.
 The visual disturbances of migraine usually come from the brain, not the eyes.

-A retinal migraine attack begins with monocular (in one eye) visual symptoms that can include:
+A retinal migraine attack starts with monocular (one eye) visual symptoms.
+These symptoms include:

 - Scintillations (seeing twinkling lights)

 - Scotoma (areas of decreased or lost vision)

 The visual symptoms of retinal migraine last between five and 60 minutes.
 Symptoms can also increase over time.
 A headache may go along with the visual disturbance or start within an hour afterward.

 “In reality, we see a lot of these [visual symptoms] that are not accompanied by a headache,” says Dr. Friedman.
 “But usually they’re typical migraine visual aura.
 They’re not coming from one eye.
 They are classic migraine aura symptoms, such as zigzag lines that move across the visual field, C-shaped shimmering, loss of half of the visual field that splits right down the middle, tunnel vision or simultaneous visual loss from both eyes.